 Below are basic guidelines for those wishing to earn their counseling certification in Indiana.
-Most requirements such as earning your Master's degree, completing 3000 hours of supervised experience and passing the NCE examination have been and will continue to be mandatory in the Indiana counseling licensure process.
+Most of these requirements, such as earning your Master's degree, completing 3200 hours of supervised experience and passing the NCE examination, are likely to continue to be mandatory in the Indiana counseling licensure process.
 However, it is wise to contact the Indiana Professional Licensing Agency at (317) 234-2064 to make sure you are on the right track.

 The next step for a high school graduate looking to earn their Indiana Counseling Certification is to learn how and where to enroll in an associate degree program or a bachelor degree program.
 Indiana counseling licensure requires candidates possess a master's degree at minimum.